 Our Baraboo lab moved to yet another larger facility on the west end of town on South Boulevard.
-Its current building also houses a Veteran’s Affairs outpatient clinic.
+The building also housed a Veteran’s Affairs outpatient clinic.

 D&S purchased Hootman Dental Lab in Rockford, Illinois, securing its foothold in northern Illinois.
 The lab, which was established in 1927, became known as D&S Dental Lab of Rockford until 2016 when it assumes its parent name, D&S Dental Laboratory, Inc.

 D&S purchased Hansen Dental Lab in Greenfield, Wis., continuing the tradition of quality and service started in the Milwaukee area in 1971.
 In 2016, Hansen changed its name to D&S Dental Laboratory, Inc.

 D&S received the 2014 Friends of Dentistry Award from the Wisconsin Dental Association for its contributions to the dental industry.

 The Waunakee headquarters of D&S receives its DAMAS accreditation, which means we follow the best quality assurance process in the business.
 Less than 1 percent of dental labs in North America are DAMAS accredited.

 Became first authorized lab in Wisconsin to fabricate SIMPLANT surgical guides

 Certified Dental Technician Peter Derauf joined D&S Dental Laboratory as a partner.

 The June/July issue of The Journal of Dental Technology recognizes Dennis McPherson for 40 years as Certified Dental Technician (CDT).

 The D&S Dental lab in Mondovi moves to Eau Claire to better serve that area.